Manage database connections

 Customize category settings

-To open the Environment > Categories page, do one of the following:
+To access the Categories page, do one of the following:

-• In the Environment Category list of the Database Connection Properties dialog, click the ellipsis (…).
+• In the Database Connection Properties dialog, click Browse in Environment Category.

 Note